Myopia Control in

 While they are rigid gas-permeable lenses, they allow enough oxygen through to the eye to help protect your eye health.
 The lenses must be worn regularly to correct vision.
 If you stop wearing them at night, your cornea will return to its original shape.

-MiSight® lenses are shown to reduce myopia progression by 59% on average.
+MiSight lenses are shown to reduce myopia progression by up to 59%.
 We offer other brands and options for multifocal contact lenses as well.

 Where to Find Us